New Acquisitions in the Map Library

 March 8, 2021

 This 1863 map of the Mississippi River Valley, from the Missouri River confluence north of St. Louis to its mouth, includes the locations of fortifications and city panoramic views of St. Louis, Memphis, Vicksburg, and New Orleans.
 The entire leftmost (northernmost) panel shows the river along the west border of Illinois.
 The blue of the river and Gulf of Mexico was applied by hand; brush strokes and uneven color can be seen throughout the map.
-This map will be scanned and made available through the Map Library’s Rivers digital collection in summer 2021.
+This map has been scanned and is available for viewing and download through the Map Library’s Rivers digital collection in summer 2021.
 Purchased with the assistance of a Library Friend.

 Map of the Mexican National Railway